Updated: Nov 9, 2022

 This post contains affiliate links.
 For more information, see my disclosure here.

-So you want to voice act but you're probably in one of these situations:
+So you want to voice act, but you might be in one of these situations:

 You don't know where to start

-You either want or need the resources in order for you to get started
+You either want or need the resources for you to get started

-Well regardless of your situation, there are at least 5 things you would need in order for you to prep up before getting into voice acting.
+Well regardless of your situation, there are at least 5 things you would need for you to prep up before getting into voice acting.

 So if you want to increase your chances of landing your first gig, then you'll like this guide.

 Let's get started on your journey.